 Working with homeless as a volunteer, I did not realize the extent of the problems facing Nevada.
 These are the latest statistics that we are dealing with...

 *We are in the top 2% in the U.S. for Neglect and Abuse of Children including Children Trafficking.

 The solutions are varied for the homeless as a result of the stigma related to the homeless.
 We need to expand the number of shelters with good security as a result of so many IDs being stolen during the night.
 We need to inform them of what services are available for them which is provided by the state, by the county, and by the cities.
 The funding is from each branch and makes it possible to provide these services to the homeless.
 We need to form partnerships with local companies to hire both the unemployed and the homeless for those who are motivated.
 In time, it will make these problems far better then they are now.
 I am also on the committee with Mayor's Faith Initiative To End Homelessness in out city and currently working on solutions.
-It is totally made up with volunteers.
+It is totally made up of volunteers.